-The issue I have with coffee pod machines is the cost of the capsules if you drink a lot of coffee the price of keeping yourself fully caffeinated can quickly spiral out of control.
-Keeping the cost down will be any coffee lovers first priority.
+The issue I have with coffee pod machines is the cost of the capsules.
+If you drink a lot of coffee, the price of keeping yourself fully caffeinated can quickly spiral out of control.
+So keeping the cost down will be any coffee lovers’ priority.

 Unsurprisingly, the newer VertuoLine capsules cost a smidgen more than the OriginalLine.
-If you want to use the newest and latest machine, it’s going to cost you more per cup.
+So if you want to use the newest and latest machine, it’s going to cost you more per cup.